 After having read this article, you’ll know which options that exist for sterilizing your menstrual cup, and you’ll know exactly how to go about it.
 Read along to find out how to sterilize your cup in a pot on your kitchen stove, or in a menstrual cup sterilizer the oven or in the microwave.

 The best, safest and most efficient means of sterilizing your menstrual cup is to boil it in water for 2-3 minutes.
 Your cup should be fully rinsed in cold water before entering the water, and when it leaves the water, it needs to get completely dry before you put it away for storage in the breathable cotton bag that comes with it (at least if you choose Ruby Cup).

 You can do it in:

 - The Ruby Sterilizer: There can be many reasons to want to find a different solution than your kitchen pot, and thanks to the Ruby Sterilizer, that’s very easy.
 Maybe you share kitchen utensils with roommates who don’t approve of the idea of sterilizing menstrual cups in them (although it’s completely safe), or maybe you just prefer it that way.
 The ruby Sterilizer is also made of medical grade silicone, which is non-toxic and safe under very hot temperatures.
-With the Ruby Sterilizer you can sterilize your cup in water in the oven, in the microwave, or simply by pouring boiling water over the cup.
-No matter which option you choose, stick to the range of 3-5 minutes.
+With the Ruby Sterilizer you can sterilize your cup in water in the oven or in the microwave.
+No matter which option you choose, stick to the range of 2-3 minutes.
 Bonus tip: The Ruby Sterilizer fits with all menstrual cups, no matter which brand you are using.

 The Ruby Sterilizer is collapsible, making it fit just about anywhere, and making it a great choice on the run and while traveling.